microbit-foundation/micropython-microbit-stubs/README.md

 # micro:bit MicroPython stubs for editor support

+## Translations

+We maintain translations of these files via Crowdin.

+The source content is in English in `lang/en`.

+The translated versions are periodically updated in this repository via a script.

+We translate:

+- First lines of all docstrings
+- First lines of parameter documentation in `:param name:`-style
+- The API name, e.g. function name, with underscores replaced with spaces to make clear it's a hint not the actual name
+- Parameter names (again with underscores replaced)

 ## Credit and licensing

 builtins and utility definitions are derived from [typeshed](https://github.com/python/typeshed).
 Further work is required to review these to ensure that we don't have stubs for definitions MicroPython does not support.
 These stubs don't provide documentation.